 For individual debts:

-- Ask for a statement or letter showing the outstanding balance on the debt
+- Ask for a statement or letter showing the outstanding balance of the debt

-- Give them the name and contact details of the executor or administrator for the deceased?s estate.
+- Give them the name and contact details of the executor or administrator of the deceased’s estate.
 They are responsible for making sure that the debt is paid from the estate.

 - The executor will also pay the debts off in priority order.